 Please allow me to introduce myself.
 I suppose your first question might be – why aren’t you called MacLeod?
-It is quite a long story best saved for the tour but in brief I am of the Tolmie sept.
-A sept is a family that does not use the surname MacLeod but is nevertheless recognised as being part of the Clan.
+It is quite a long story best saved for the tour but in brief I am of the Tolmie sept of Clan MacLeod.
+A sept is a family that does not use the surname of the Clan but is nevertheless recognised as being part of the Clan.
 My ancestors were the MacLeods of Gairloch.
-There are quite a few MacLeod septs and every major clan has its own septs.
+There are many MacLeod septs and every major clan has its own septs.

-Most of my working life has been as a Civil Servant.
-Ten years ago I took the opportunity for a change of career and seven years ago I became a Tour Guide.
+Most of my working life was as a Civil Servant.
+In 2011 I took the opportunity for a change of career and in 2014 I became a Tour Guide.
 It was the best decision I ever made!
-I have worked independently with a few different companies but found that I really liked the vibe of a being with my own clients on their own, in couples or in family groups.
+I have worked independently with a few different companies but found that I particularly enjoyed being with my own clients.
 No pre-determined schedules, no compromises, just doing what we wanted to do.
 More and more I realised that as a MacLeod, I could offer a very special experience to visitors to Scotland that had a MacLeod heritage.

 One dimensional?
 Well I do take an interest in the world around me so what we talk about will largely be determined by the questions you ask.
 In my experience questions are wide-ranging and not always what I might expect.
 Go on – ask me another question.